open-source-at-illinois/constitution/index.md

 ## Article II: Membership

-A: Eligibility - Membership shall be restricted to currently enrolled students at the University of Illinois, Urbana-Champaign campus and their spouses/partners.
-Currently appointed faculty/staff and their spouses/partners also may be members.
+A: Eligibility - Membership shall be restricted to currently enrolled students at the University of Illinois, Urbana-Champaign campus.

-Membership shall include the following:
-- Student Members, individuals who are currently enrolled students at UIUC.
-- Members, individuals who fall in the criteria detailed in Article II.A but not in Article II.A.1.a.

 B: Participation- Every board member is expected be a professional ambassador and to take a participatory role with Official Open-Source @ Illinois business including, but not limited to the following: